hieuvp/learning-python/advanced-tutorials/closures/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 This works well as the 'data_transmitter' function can access the 'message'.
-To demonstrate the use of the "nonlocal" keyword, consider this
+To demonstrate the use of the `nonlocal` keyword, consider this

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=print_msg.py) -->
 <!-- The below code snippet is automatically added from print_msg.py -->